-Today, as with most statement days, the first model calls for stocks to return plus or minus 0.50% until 2:00 PM.
+As with most statement days, the model for the day calls for stocks to return plus or minus 0.50% until 2:00 PM.
 There is a 90% chance that occurs.
 If the stock market opens outside of that range, there is a strong trend to see stocks move in the opposite direction until 2:00 PM.
 For example, if the Dow opens down 1%, the model says to buy at the open and hold until at least 2:00 PM.